-Believe it or not, I haven’t traveled solo to London in ages and really had no idea how to even start planning my upcoming trip.
+Believe it or not, I haven’t traveled solo to London in ages (I mean I don’t even know what Elephant and Castle is.
+Come on!) and really had no idea how to even start planning my upcoming trip.

-And that’s when I had a very mild stroke of brilliance.
+Then I had a mild stroke of brilliance.

 I’ll just ask some of my blogger homies about their picks for the best things to do alone in London.